API#

 controls (int | iterable[int]) – An optional list of control qubits.
 In the

-, but for more than a single target, all but one of the indices must be passed via thecontrols
+Phaseoperater, there is no functional difference betweentargetandcontrols, but for more than a single target, all but one of the indices must be passed via thecontrolsparameter.
+An empty list orNonesignifies only a single target.
+Default:None.

 - QuEST functions: